GingerKiwi/gingerkiwi-blog-2023/src/blog/2023-05-05-french-fridays-for-developers-week06.md

  'adults celebrating at a French street party.
 There's a large French flag waving in a breeze and confetti thrown up and falling down in the air'
 imageCaption: 'ADD CAPTION'
 description: >
  To celebrate getting to 400 days on Duolingo French at the beginning of March, 2023 I've started French for Devs Fridays.
-Here you'll find  useful and/or amusing French phrases for developers. ~ Si le débogage est le processus de suppression des bogues logiciels, alors la programmation doit être le processus de les insérer ~ Read the full post for the translation, and a cute cat photo.
+Here you'll find  useful and/or amusing French phrases for developers. ~ Si le débogage est le processus de suppression des bogues logiciels, alors la programmation doit être le processus de les insérer ~ Read the full post for the translation.
 ---

 To celebrate getting to 400 days on Duolingo French at the beginning of March, 2023 I've started French for Devs Fridays.
 Here you'll find weekly useful and/or amusing French phrases for developers.